IBM/GetStartedJava/README.md

 Next, we'll add a NoSQL database to this application and set up the application so that it can run locally and on IBM Cloud.

 * In your browser, log in to IBM Cloud and go to the Dashboard.
 Select **Create Resource**.
-Choose the **Data and Analytics** section, then select **Cloudant NoSQL DB** and create your service.
+Choose the **Data and Analytics** section, then select **Cloudant** and create your service.
 Go to the **Connections** (on the left-hand navigation) view and select your application, then **Create connection**.
 You may need to select **connect to app**.

 * Select **Restage** when prompted.
-IBM Cloud will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
-This environment variable is available to the application only when it is running on IBM Cloud.
+IBM Cloud will restart your application and provide the database credentials directly to your application using the `VCAP_SERVICES` environment variable.
+Note that if you select the credentials menu on the on the left-hand navigation of the Cloudant service window, you will not see any credentials created.
+Again, the credentials are provided underneath the covers directly to the application.
+The environment variable is available to the application only when it is running on IBM Cloud.

 **Tip:** Environment variables enable you to separate deployment settings from your source code.
 For example, instead of hardcoding a database password, you can store this in an environment variable which you reference in your source code.